Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 All calls internally use IShoppingService with some noticeable customizations to handle [retrieving cart](https://docs.kentico.com/13/e-commerce-features/customizing-on-line-stores/shopping-cart-related-customizing/retrieving-the-current-shopping-cart) in RESTful manner.
-This customizations are applied only on request with `api/store` prefix to not break default e-commerce functionality:
+These customizations are applied only on request with `api/store` prefix to not break default e-commerce functionality:
 - Custom `IShoppingCartCache` - session usage is removed, cache key for cart's cache token identifier (`jti` claim) is used instead.
 So cache duration is also determined by current token expiration time and very short time for token expiration can cause